junxit/us-congress-bills-109/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “ Vet Center Enhancement Act of 2005 ”.
+This Act may be cited as the “Vet Center Enhancement Act of 2005”.

 ## § 2.
 Expansion of outreach activities of vet centers